 - Review events and transactions subsequent to the reporting date up to the issue date of the auditor’s report, as they may provide audit evidence concerning fair value measurement as of the reporting date.

 - Perform additional procedures, such as physical inspection of the tangible assets or inspection of security, which may reveal a restriction on its marketability that may affect its value.

 - Test indications for management misapplication or bias.

-In conclusion, we can state that the responsibility of the business entity relating to fair value measurement, is to identify and implement the appropriate measurement approach if the entity has the technical capabilities,
+We can state that the responsibility of the business entity relating to fair value measurement is to identify and implement the appropriate measurement approach if the entity has the technical capabilities,

 On the other hand, the responsibility of the auditor is to audit the extent of correctness and appropriateness of the valuation method and the reasonability of the assumptions employed to conclude the fair value measurement.